jina-ai/jina/docs/docarray-v2.md

 ## Client API

-In the client, you similarly specify the schema that you expect the Deployment or Flow to return.
+Similarly, In the client, you specify the schema that you expect the Deployment or Flow to return.
 You can pass the return type by using the `return_type` parameter in the `client.post` method:

 ```{code-block} python
 ---